invent-framework/invent/README.md

-make clean - reset the project and remove auto-generated assets. make tidy - tidy up the code with the 'black' formatter. make lint - check the code for obvious errors with flake8. make serve - serve the project at: http://0.0.0.0:8000/ make test - while serving the app, run the test suite in browser.
+make clean - reset the project and remove auto-generated assets. make tidy - tidy up the code with the 'black' formatter. make lint - check the code for obvious errors with flake8. make lint-all - check all code for obvious errors with flake8. make serve - serve the project at: http://0.0.0.0:8000/ make test - while serving the app, run the test suite in browser. make docs - use Sphinx to create project documentation. make dist - build the module as a package. make publish-test - upload the package to the PyPI test instance. make publish-live - upload the package to the PyPI LIVE instance.
 ```

 To run the test suite: